paulc/citcuitpython-spiflash/README.md

 `SPIFlashFS`

 * `blockdevice` driver
-* It shoukld be possible to mount this as a system storage instance using `storage.VfsFat` (THIS DOESN'T CURRENTLY WORK)
+* It should be possible to mount this as a system storage instance using `storage.VfsFat` (THIS DOESN'T CURRENTLY WORK)